Super $q$-Howe duality and web categories: The diagrammatic categories

 \section{The diagrammatic categories}

 In the present section we introduce the category $\InSp$ and its quotient $\SuSp$.
 These provide diagrammatic presentations of $\Hee$ and its quotient categories $\Repas$ respectively.
-Other subquotients of $\InSp$ are $\AltSp$ and $\SymSp$ (and later in Section~\ref{sec-gen}, $\MNSp$) which are related to categories studied in~\cite{ckm} and in~\cite{rt} respectively.
+Other subquotients of $\InSp$ are $\AltSp$ and $\SymSp$ (and later in \fullref{sec-gen}, $\MNSp$) which are related to categories studied in \cite{ckm} and \cite{rt} respectively.